D7EAD/resource/index.md

-<p style="color: greem;">Below you can find numerous links and resources for myriad things technology: security, networking, programming, software, etc. This page is meant to be used by anyone looking for a gateway hub to other useful sites and documents.</p>
+<p style="color: greem;" align="center">Below you can find numerous links and resources for myriad things technology: security, networking, programming, software, etc. This page is meant to be used by anyone looking for a gateway hub to other useful sites and documents.</p>
 <h2>Resources</h2>
 <ul>
   <li>YouTube